An armed society is a polite society.Robert Heinlein

 …or we can fall back on the first sentiment.
 Take your pick.

-Editor’s note, 2020.
-I posted this image to Facebook about seven years ago, just about the time this article was published.
-This article didn’t have an image.
-Now it does.
+I posted this image to Facebook about the time this article was published.
+This article didn’t have an image in it until now.

-It was midway between the Newtown shooting and whatever the next shooting that the national media covered that I posted this.
+The timestamp was midway between the Newtown shooting and whatever the next mass shooting that the national media covered.
 Hell, there was probably a shooting that hour somewhere in the US, but I don’t remember which gun incident we were arguing about at the time.
 Pick one, I’m sure the victims will not care.
-One of my friends asked me if Texas really didn’t want its citizens to have health care or rather was this just another image designed to piss conservatives off?
-There was also a comment from InquizaJamesatribalist in there making his usual doom and gloom predictions if we dared to give up our guns.
+One of my friends asked me at them time I posted it “Does Texas really not want its citizens to have health care?
+Or rather was this just another image designed to piss conservatives off?”
+There was also a comment from the libertarian I’ve dubbed InquizaJamesatribalist making his usual doom and gloom predictions if we dared to give up our guns.

 I posted two links to the comments.
 One was These Are The 36 Countries That Have Better Healthcare Systems Than The US.
 The other was We don’t have a spending problem, we have a military spending problem.
-I had nothing more to say about Texas favoring the delivery of guns versus delivery of healthcare, seven years ago.
+I had nothing more to say about Texas favoring the delivery of guns versus delivery of healthcare when I posted it.

-Today I can definitely say that Texas does not want its citizens to have health care.
+Almost a decade later, I can definitely say that Texas does not want its citizens to have health care.
 Texas has tried to deny the Wife, the Daughter and the Son access to necessary care.
-It has done this several times.
-Texas can’t deny me healthcare because I qualified for Medicare fifteen years ago now.
-The Wife qualified for Medicare last year.
+It has done this several times now over the years.
+Texas can’t deny me healthcare because I qualified for Medicare in 2005.
+The Wife qualified for Medicare in 2019.
 Both the Daughter and the Son only get care today because we make sure that they find access to care.
 Texas certainly doesn’t offer it to them.
-It still doesn’t seem to have trouble selling me assault rifles, not that I’ve tried to buy one, but plenty of other Texans have them and shouldn’t.
+It still doesn’t seem to have trouble selling me assault rifles.
+Not that I’ve tried to buy one, but plenty of other Texans have them and shouldn’t.
 We’ve had to disarm quite a number of them after they’ve gone on rampages in the last few years.
 Their victims would thank us, if they were still breathing.